Powerblock everything you need to know

 Powerblock revolutionized the fitness industry more than twenty years ago with the introduction of their innovative all-in-one adjustable dumbbell set.
-The Powerblock allowed you to have the equivalent of a whole rack of dumbbells in a space that was about that of a small chair – and at a fraction of the price.
+The Powerblock allowed you to have the equivalent of a whole rack of dumbbells in a space that was about that of a small chair and you can get them at a fraction of the price.

 Since then, Powerblock has only gotten bigger and better.
 Today you can purchase a whole range of products that are built around the innovative Powerblock selectorized weight design, from kettlebells to barbells and, of course, a complete range of dumbbell options to suit your needs.
-In this article we will focus on their flagship product the Powerblock Urethane U90 Stage 3 Set
+In this article, we can get a more in-depth look at the Powerblock Elite Adjustable Dumbbell.

 A selector tool or indexer allows you to pick the weight that you want.
-On the bottom of the base is a chart that indicates the different weights by way of colour coding.
-Each colour provides you with three weight options, depending on whether the handle rods are inserted or not.
-So, each colour provides you with an empty handle weight, a one rod inserted weight and a two-rod inserted weight.
-The weight options are as follows:
+On the bottom of the base is a chart that indicates the different weights by way of color-coding.
+Each color provides you with three weight options, depending on whether the handle rods are inserted or not.
+So, each color provides you with an empty handle weight, one rod inserted weight and a two-rod inserted weight.

 Another potential negative is that you may mistakenly place the selector into different color codes at each end when you are in a hurry or simply fatigued from your workout.
 If you do that, the weight will not come out and the selector may be damaged.